Russia moves to ban ‘LGBT propaganda’ as form of ‘hybrid warfare’

 Authorities have already used existing laws to stop gay pride marches and detain gay rights activists.

-Under the new bill, passed unanimously on its first reading by the lower house State Duma, any event or act deemed to promote homosexuality - online, in film, in books, in advertising or in public - could incur a hefty fine.
+Under the new bill, passed unanimously on its first reading by the lower house, the State Duma, any event or act deemed to promote homosexuality – whether online or in public, in films, books, or advertising – could incur a hefty fine.

-Lawmakers say they are defending morality in the face of what they argue are "un-Russian" liberal values promoted by the West, but human rights groups say the moves are designed to outlaw representations of minorities such as lesbians, gay men, bisexuals and transgender people (LGBT) in public life.
+Lawmakers say they are defending morality in the face of what they argue are “un-Russian” liberal values promoted by the West, but human rights groups say the moves are designed to outlaw the representation of minorities such as lesbians, gay men, bisexuals and transgender people in public life.

 One of the key architects of the bill, lawmaker Alexander Khinshtein, has denied that it represents an act of censorship.